 Who doesn't want to relax and unwind with a glass of wine in hand?
 Napa makes it easy with hundreds of wineries to choose from like the romantic Chateau Montelena.
 Hop on a winery bike tour with Getaway Adventures, or take a hot air balloon ride of the beautiful countryside with Napa Valley Balloons.
 Both Andaz Napa in downtown Napa and Auberge du Soleil make lovely places for a home base in the midst of California's wine country.

 The hip mountain town of Aspen makes for a fun weekend getaway to explore its vibrant arts and music scene.
 Plus, you just might run into a movie star in town, too!
 For a bucket list adventure, try the one-day hike from Aspen to the charming town of Crested Butte.
 The Viceroy Snowmass, located just a few minutes from downtown Aspen, offers a package for those looking to do the hike that includes transport to and from the trailheads, accommodations, and a gourmet trail lunch.
-These small town destinations beat any big city vacation.
+Check out the coolest secret location in every state.

 Connecticut: New Haven